ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 ```
 {: codeblock}

 Saves an arbitrary test, scan result file for a given stage.
 Later this can be retrieved with `load_result`.
-Data is saved with the workspace-relative path as key.
+By default, data is saved with the workspace-relative path as key.

 Example: